esanchezm/forseti/README.md

 In order to use forsetì with the CLI you will need to create a `.forseti/config.json` file, you can use [default-example.json](docs/source/default-example.json) file as a base.
 But first you may need information on how Forseti works.
 Beforehand you will need to grok some concepts to be able to adjust it to your needs.

-## Deployers

-Forseti has a flexible deployment system, which can be expanded with different deployment strategies and operations.
-Forseti already comes geared with two different deployers that you can use out of the box, also you can create yours it they don't fit you and submit a PR if you want.

-### Deploy and snapshot

-The [deploy and snapshot deployer](forseti/deployers/deploy_and_snapshot.py) is the easiest way of deployment.
-The process goes as follows:

-- Deploy the application code on the instances belonging to an autoscale group.
-- Select a random instance of the group
-- Remove that instance from the load balancers of the autoscale group.
-- Create an AMI from it (This will reboot the instance).
-- Create a new autoscaling configuration with that new AMI.
-- Update the autoscaling group to use the new configuration.

-The biggest drawback is that it works better for already existing autoscale groups.
-Also, it requires a minimum of two running instances in the group in order to use this deployer (remember that one of the instances will be rebooted).
-If your number of instances vs load is tight your service could be anavailable meanwhile.

-You can skip any specific instance to be selected for AMI creation by adding a tag `forseti:avoid_ami_creation` with value `True` to that instance.
-This can be useful if the instances are not simetric.
-For example imagine you have some specific cron tasks in only one of the instances belonging to the autoscale group.

-### Golden instance

-The [golden instance deployer](forseti/deployers/golden_instance.py) process is similar to:

-- Launch an instance with the gold AMI (defined later).
-This is called _golden instance_.
-- Deploy the application code on this new instance.
-- Generate a new AMI from that golden instance.
-This is called _golden AMI_.
-- Create a new autoscaling configuration with the new golden AMI.
-- Create or update an autoscaling group to use the new configuration.
-- Create or update the autoscaling policies to specify how AWS will scale up or down.
-- Create or update the CloudWatch alarms which will trigger the autoscaling policies.
-- Wait until the autoscaling group has the new instances with the golden AMI.
-- Deregister the old instances.

-#### Before using this deployer

-Forseti's _golden instance_ deployer uses a _gold AMI_, which is an AMI packed with all the software you need, except your application specific code.
-Unfortunately, forseti currently is not able to generate a gold AMI for you, so you'll need to create one manually.

-This is actually a very easy operation, so don't panic.
-All you need to do is create a new EC2 Instance from an AMI with EBS root and provision it with all the software you need (apache, nginx, nodejs...) and its configurations (virtualhosts or similars).
-Once you've installed everything, create an AMI from the instance by right clicking on it on the AWS Console and select _"Create Image (EBS AMI)"_.
-There you go, you now have a gold AMI!

 ### Deploying

 Once your forseti configuration file is ready, you can deploy your new application code with the CLI doing: